Karen Dawn: Animal rights spokesperson

+In 2024 Dawn started appearing regularly on the Mark Thompson Show podcast discussing animal issues in the news.

 Pit bull advocate

-Dawn is outspoken in her advocacy for pit bulls and was featured in a Los Angeles Times front-page story as a “passionate defender” of the breed.
+Dawn is an advocate for pit bulls and was featured in a Los Angeles Times front-page story as a "passionate defender" of the breed.
 But she also fully supports the need for pit bull spay-neuter legislation, even testifying in favor of such legislation in a California Senate committee hearing in Sacramento.
 The bill, SB861, was signed into law in 2006.
-It allows for breed specific spay-neuter local ordinances but “prohibits cities and counties from banning any specific breed of dog.”
+It allows for breed-specific spay-neuter local ordinances but "prohibits cities and counties from banning any specific breed of dog."

 Turkey rescue

-Karen Dawn may be most widely known for her annual Thanksgiving turkey rescue.
+Dawn may be most widely known for her annual Thanksgiving turkey rescue.
 It garners much media attention and was picked up by the Associated Press for Thanksgiving 2012.
 In a radio blog that aired on Washington Post Radio on Thanksgiving Day 2006, Dawn explains that she met a turkey for the first time in 2000 at the Poplar Spring Animal Sanctuary in Washington DC.
 She says that she was surprised that the turkey, Olivia, was so friendly and gentle and that when she crawled into Dawn's lap and fell asleep, Dawn "fell in love."

-She first brought two live turkeys, who had been destined for slaughter, into her own home for Thanksgiving 2009.
-They were later retired to the Animal Acres sanctuary in Acton California.
-The Los Angeles Times did a spread on that effort, printed on the front page of the California Section under the heading "Hold the turkey, please: A vegan Thanksgiving – where the birds are friends, not feast."
+She first brought two live turkeys, who had been destined for slaughter, into her home for Thanksgiving 2009.
+They were later retired to the Animal Acres sanctuary in Acton, California.
+The Los Angeles Times did a spread on that effort, printed on the front page of the California section under the heading "Hold the turkey, please: A vegan Thanksgiving – where the birds are friends, not feast."
 Dawn told ABC World News Now, during an interview (at the time of her third annual turkey rescue) that she had done the original rescue largely as a publicity stunt in order to garner that Los Angeles Times story.
-But the next year she missed having live turkeys, and she now does her rescue every year because, as she told CNN's Headline News anchor Jane Velez Mitchell, she realized that having the turkeys in her home over Thanksgiving is "A fun way to present a serious message about health, about animal welfare, and about the environment.”
+But the next year she missed having live turkeys, and she since has done an annual rescue because, as she told CNN's Headline News anchor Jane Velez-Mitchell, she realized that having the turkeys in her home over Thanksgiving is "A fun way to present a serious message about health, about animal welfare, and about the environment."